-Boondi Raita is a healthy and delicious accompaniment made with yogurt and Boondi (small fried balls made of chickpea flour) and it goes very well with Indian meals.
+Boondi Raita is a healthy and delicious Indian accompaniment made with yogurt and boondi (small fried balls made of chickpea flour).
+This raita comes together in under 5 minutes and pairs very well with Indian meals.
 Here is how to make it.

 About This Recipe

 Raita is an Indian accompaniment made using yogurt as the base ingredient.
-Yogurt is whisked until smooth and then flavored with various ingredients.
+Plain yogurt is whisked until smooth and then flavored with various ingredients.
 There are a variety of raita recipes in Indian cuisine and it is an everyday fare at most Indian homes.

-Boondi Raita is a variety of raita where crispy boondi (fried crispy balls made from gram flour) are soaked in water and then added to the whisked creamy yogurt along with some spices.
+Boondi Raita is a variety of raita where crispy boondi (fried crispy balls made from gram flour) is added to whisked creamy yogurt along with a few spices.

 It is great raita to include in your everyday meals or even to serve with your festive meals.
 This accompaniment will make any simple meal delicious.

-Yogurt and Milk – Use full fat or skim yogurt, it’s totally up to you.
+Yogurt and Milk – Use whole, skim, or low-fat yogurt and milk, it’s totally up to you.

-Other Ingredients – To spice up this raita, you will need – salt, roasted cumin powder, mint powder, fennel powder and red chilli powder.
+Others – To spice up this raita, you will need – green chilies, salt, roasted cumin powder, mint powder, fennel powder, and red chili powder.

-Soak ½ cup boondi in slightly warm temperature water for 5 minutes.
+Soak ½ cup boondi in slightly warm water for 30-40 seconds.
 Boondi is deep-fried and contains excess oil.
-Soaking it can help you to get rid of that excess oil, making it nonoily.
+Soaking it can help you to get rid of that excess oil, making it non-oily.
 It also removes the smell of stale oil if there is any.

-Take 1 cup plain yogurt in a bowl.
+Whisk 1 cup chilled plain yogurt in a bowl until smooth and creamy.

-Add the remaining ingredients like ½ cup milk, salt to taste, 1 tsp chopped green chili, ¼ tsp roasted cumin powder, ¼ tsp mint powder, ¼ tsp fennel powder and ¼ tsp red chili powder to the yogurt and mix well.
+Add ½ cup chilled milk, salt to taste, 1 teaspoon chopped green chilies, ¼ teaspoon roasted cumin powder, ¼ teaspoon mint powder, ¼ teaspoon fennel powder, and ¼ teaspoon red chili powder to the yogurt and mix well.

 Boondi Raita is ready to serve.
 Serve it chilled or at room temperature along with your North Indian meals.